induktio/thinker/Details.md

 46. Fix Mind Control issue when capturing bases that have non-allied units owned by a third faction inside them.
 In this case the units can't remain on the base tile and they are removed.
 47. Modify Mind Control probe action to only subvert units inside the base and not on adjacent tiles to balance for the relatively cheap cost for this action.
 48. Modify Total Thought Control probe action to not set silently "want revenge" or "shall betray" flags which usually made the AI sneak attack.
 This action can be still used to subvert bases without declaring war but it applies a notable diplomatic penalty between the factions.
+49. Base production picker will not show Paradise Garden as buildable if the base already has Punishment Sphere.
+50. Clinical Immortality provides one extra talent per base instead of two as mentioned in the manual.

 Scient's patch